Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ![image](https://user-images.githubusercontent.com/85178695/132878088-7c99cd18-71fe-4007-a4a4-3c0812484cac.png)

 ### Player area
-•	Your choice: will display the users choosen
+•	Your choice: will display the users chosen option of either rock, paper or scissors

 •	Player Image will show the rock, paper and scissors at the beginning of the game but will change depending on the user choice selected

 •	Your score: will increment by 1 when the user has won the game.

 ![image](https://user-images.githubusercontent.com/85178695/132879074-66d46e52-09b7-4917-a8a6-ea9f9d2bdf41.png)

 ### Computer area
-•	Your choice: will display the users choosen
+•	Computer choice: will display the computers chosen option of either rock, paper or scissors

-•	Player Image will show the rock, paper and scissors at the beginning of the game but will change depending on the user choice selected
+•	Computer Image will show the rock, paper and scissors at the beginning of the game but will change depending on the computer choice selected

-•	Your score: will increment by 1 when the user has won the game.
+•	Computer score: will increment by 1 when the computer has won the game.

 ![image](https://user-images.githubusercontent.com/85178695/132879134-e4ca5bc6-a737-4d26-931e-1a55c015adc0.png)

 ### Start timer – button
+•   Button which will start the timer once it has been clicked

 ![image](https://user-images.githubusercontent.com/85178695/132879452-7724f204-b2dc-420a-9de5-1a30152f5d12.png)

 ### Reset scores - button
+•   Button which will reset both the user and computer scores once it has been clicked

 ![image](https://user-images.githubusercontent.com/85178695/132879483-a59cd1b9-a594-49b9-aa01-3260b9d5d151.png)

-### How to Play - button to open Modal
+### How to Play - button
+•   Button which will open the 'How to play' modal once it has been clicked

 ![image](https://user-images.githubusercontent.com/85178695/132879624-14e425e9-5d4f-4ef0-8dce-47e5e8bd2e87.png)